Chaco Canyon Consulting

 Eileen Strider and Wayne Strider (www.striderandcline.com)

 consult with people in IT organizations and projects to help them succeed, especially when they are feeling frustrated and stuck.
-Their highly successful Leaders' Forum is held annually in Crested Butte, CO.
-They are also instructor for the Weinberg & Weinberg Problem Solving Leadership Workshop.
-Eileen is co-facilitator of Jerry Weinberg's Systems Effectiveness Managers Group.
+Their highly successful Leaders' Forum was held annually in Crested Butte, Colorado.
+They were also instructors for the Weinberg & Weinberg Problem Solving Leadership Workshop.
+Eileen has also co-facilitated Jerry Weinberg's Systems Effectiveness Managers Group.

 Jerry Weinberg (www.geraldmweinberg.com)